Ear infectionsOtitis media

 Tympanostomy (with Myringotomy)

-- A general anesthetic (asleep, no pain).
+- A general anesthetic (asleep, no pain) is given first.
 Children typically recover completely within a few hours.

-- Myringotomy (removal of fluid) is performed first.
+- Myringotomy (removal of fluid) is performed next.

 - After myringotomy, the doctor inserts a tube to allow continuous drainage of the fluid from the middle ear.

 Postoperative Effects.
 Tympanostomy is a simple procedure, and the child almost never has to spend the night in the hospital.
 Acetaminophen (Tylenol, generic) or ibuprofen (Advil, generic) is sufficient for any postoperative pain in most children.
-Some children, however, may need codeine or other powerful pain relievers.
+However, some children may need codeine or other powerful pain relievers.

-Generally, the tubes stay in the eardrum for at least several months before coming out on their own.
-On rare occasions, they will need to be surgically removed.
+Generally, the tubes stay in the eardrum for 6 to 12 months before coming out on their own.
+Less commonly, long-term tubes are implanted that need to be surgically removed.
+Children with ear tubes can usually swim and bathe normally, and do not need to wear earplugs.

 Complications.
 Otorrhea, drainage of secretion from the ear, is the most common complication after surgery and can be persistent in some children.
-It is usually treated with antibiotic eardrops.
+This discharge can be treated with antibiotic eardrops.

 - General anesthetic risks.
 Rarely, allergic reactions or other complications, such as throat spasm or obstruction, may occur.
 The risk is highest in children who have other medical conditions, most commonly upper respiratory infections, lung disease, or gastroesophageal reflux disorder (GERD).
 Anesthetic-related risks are nearly always easily treated.